amohapatra3/amohapatra3.github.io/website/src/pages/about.md

 The following are some writing skills and standards I have experience or familiarity with:

 - Generative AI prompting
-- Following style guides
+- Following style guides such as the AP style guide and internal Amazon style guide
-- Content strategy
-- Some understanding of DITA
+- Content strategy and some understanding of DITA
 - Working on multiple writing projects solo and with other writers

 ## Professional journey